rjrpaz/rjrpaz/README.md

 I had to deal with most parts of every project I was involved by myself.
 That forced me to dig in a lot of different technologies during all these years.

-- 🔭 Today I prefer to be more involved in projects related to **infrastructure**, doing still a lot of programming related to *orchestration*, *IaaC*, etc.
+- 🔭 Today I prefer to be more involved in projects related to **infrastructure**, doing still a lot of programming related to *orchestration*, *IaC*, etc.

-- 🤔 I'm working hard to leave behind all legacy oriented infrastructure tasks and embrace **IaaC** almost exclusively.
+- 🤔 I'm working hard to leave behind all legacy oriented infrastructure tasks and embrace **IaC** almost exclusively.

 - ☁️ I’m currently learning all **kubernetes** related stuff.